Monday, December 22, 2008

 The three women at table 15 started off a little bit, well, challenging.

-, I greet them.
+Hello, I greet them.
 May I bring you...

-a voice cuts in.
+Do you have a bar here? a voice cuts in.
 Is there liquor here?

-, I answer.
+Yes, I answer.
 You have the drink menu right there in your hands.
 I'll give you a moment to look that over while I get you water.

 I return to the table with the water, ready to take a drink order.